 AUTOMATION AND WAREHOUSE LOGISTICS

 It wasn’t too long ago, warehouses used paper picklists to track order fulfillment.
 Those days are long gone with new technologies and automated systems that can organize inventory, warehouse location, and even best routes to the location of an item.
-These technologies have helped supply chains reduce costs, streamline operations, and save valuable time.

 Here are a few of our favorite automated programs: